 Costing just under £12 for a standard return on the train, York is the perfect place for me to visit quite regularly.
 There is something for everyone; shopping, history, culture, food, bars, museums and so much more.
-Alex and I started our day with a walk along the city walls and over Lendal Bridge which offers lovely views of the River Ouse.
+We started our day with a walk along the city walls and over Lendal Bridge which offers lovely views of the River Ouse.

 York Museum Gardens is the home to the Yorkshire Museum which I personally haven’t ever been to, but I absolutely love the gardens, especially on a beautiful sunny day.
 The Museum Gardens are situated right by the river and just minutes away from the city centre.